 Of course, there are many more ways to nurture young children, and adding more activities to your child’s schedule is fine as long as you still have time for those essentials listed above.
 As parents, it is our job to protect our family time and create an environment where meaningful learning opportunities and relationships can flourish.
 How you balance your family’s time now will greatly affect the habits of your children as they mature.
 A busy, crowded family life that involves the constant packing up and movement of tired, reluctant children is not balanced homeschooling.

-By the way, not only do young children need free time—older children should likewise have plenty of time to contemplate.
+Furthermore, not only do young children need free time—older children should likewise have plenty of time to contemplate.
 If you do not have long blocks of time at home to read, rest, or take a walk, then we urge you to reevaluate your family’s priorities.
 Please choose your children’s activities wisely, and make sure that you do not fall prey to modern society’s idea of what children need.
 They don’t “need it all”, nor is it healthy for them to have or expect it all.
 The mottoes “less is more” or “much, not many” can apply to all areas of our lives.
 It is key to cherish this time at home with our younger children; they mature so quickly and their academic requirements in high school place so many more constraints on time and energy.
 Those of us with children in high school look back and realize how precious that freedom was just to have joy as a family.

 Comparison of Upper School Curricula

 Logic A classical education revolves around words.
 The Aristotelian logic that we use involves the four most basic verbal communication arts: reading, writing, listening, and speaking.
 Modern logic has abandoned this methodology, replacing word-driven logic with a mathematically-based, symbolic approach.
 The abstractness of an emphasis on symbolic logic makes it far too challenging for a parent without a heavy math/science background to teach successfully—yet the biggest problem is that such an approach leaves one wondering how this type of logic applies to daily life.
-The tool of verbal logic, a basis of advanced discourse, is therefore never fully developed.
+The tool of verbal logic, the basis of advanced discourse, is therefore never fully developed.
 Through extensive research and consultation with other schools, we chose the Martin Cothran formal logic texts and the Socratic Logic text by Peter Kreeft because of their thorough and accessible presentations of verbal formal and material logic.
 Student comprehension and achievement have been excellent in our two-year Logic course and there is no need for parental involvement for students who are ready for this stage of learning.
 Logic centered in verbal discourse is the tool our children most need; the ability to read an essay, hear a speech or engage in a discussion and evaluate the structure and soundness of the ideas presented is this essential tool that most children never develop.
 From the idea of His Son as the Word of God to our created image, the word is foundational to our being and what He intends for us to be.
 A true classical education seeks to lay that foundation by carefully developing the tool of verbal logic.

-Omnibus/Literature & History Our Omnibus literature is presented chronologically and in historical context, with focus on a manageable number of seminal works at length each year to develop everdeepening understanding and appreciation for the best and most noble ideas of Western civilization.
+Omnibus/Literature & History Our Omnibus literature is presented chronologically and in historical context, with focus on a manageable number of seminal works at length each year to develop ever deepening understanding and appreciation for the best and most noble ideas of Western civilization.
 The Paideia discussion method used in Omnibus (as well as in several of our Upper School courses) was developed in the early 1900's by the Great Books Program at the University of Chicago and models inductive thinking and skills of analytical discourse—and the students enjoy it immensely, despite the rigor!

 While memorizing historical facts is a necessary part of understanding the complex puzzle that is history, ever deepening study of the chronology of cultures and ideas is the way for those facts to be meaningful.
 That's why we have arranged Upper School courses that pertain to the history of Western Civilization (Omnibus, World History, European History, Art History, and Philosophy) to be loosely synchronized so students can discuss and compare these ideas thoroughly in their proper context.
 The professionals who teach these courses are specialists who love their field enough to continue to research and teach it for many decades.
 Students are blessed by learning from such motivating and effective teachers.